fathah/bayt-assessment/Readme.txt

-The files in this directory is specifically made as part of interview assessment by Bayt.com
+The files in this directory is specifically made as part of interview assessment at Bayt.com